coreylowman/clm/README.md

 ###Function Calling

 ```
-//calling a function named foo that has 2 parameters
+//calling a function named foo that has 2 parameters and no return value
 call foo(param1,param2)

 //calling a function named foo with no arguments and a return value